Inflectra/spira-documentation/docs/Spira-User-Manual/Timesheets.md

 !!! tip "Locking down actual efforts"
     If you want to ensure that effort values are only updated by timesheet entries, and not by editing the individual task or incident, you can update the workflows to make the Actual Effort field read only for every status.

-!!! info "Timesheets will continue to evolve"
-    Currently timesheets provide valuable features that let users track their time quickly and conveniently.
-We will be adding more features to timesheets in future releases to make this even more powerful, including with support for reporting, approval workflows, and more.

 ## My Timesheet
 You can access "My Timesheet" from the User Profile dropdown on the [Global Navigation](./User-Product-Management.md/#global-navigation) menu.